Book an Appointment

 When to Worry

-• Avoid overly acidic foods and drinks (like soda and lemon water).
+• Don’t eat or drink anything too acidic (like soda and lemon water).

-• Don’t grind your teeth – if you do, ask about a night guard.
+• Grinding those teeth; if you do, ask about a night guard.

-Tooth sensitivity is common but not something to ignore.
-With the right care, you don’t have to suffer every time you enjoy something cold.
+Sensitive teeth are common, but not something to dismiss altogether.
+With the right care, there’s no need to suffer every time you have something cold.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC3927677/

-👉 Book a consultation today and let us help you enjoy your favourite foods and drinks pain-free.
+👉 Book a consult today and allow us to help you enjoy your favourite foods and drinks without experiencing pain.

 5/5 - (1 vote)